 Enough of the negative Nancy — 3 Reasons FST are awesome… 1) They dry super quick; 2) They rinse clear really easily; 3) Snappi/Boingo Friendly.

-Better Relatively Affordable Flat Cloth Diaper Options
+Other Affordable Flat Cloth Diaper Options

 1. Receiving Blankets: Receiving blankets as diapers any day over Flour Sack Towels as diapers.
 Receiving blankets are easily double the absorbency and can meet a growing child’s needs.

 Dislike: They hold onto the soap/detergent better, and take longer to dry.